Embedded-IOT-Project/firebase-testcode/README.md

 # firebase-testcode
-A simple python script to run in terminal to ping firebase.
+A simple python script to run in terminal to ping firebase with test sample payloa.